7 Day Low-Sodium Diet Meal Plan for high Blood Pressure

 The fourth day’s low sodium meals total roughly 1100 mg of sodium ensuring you enjoy a variety of flavors while managing your sodium intake effectively.

-- High Protein Wheat Cereal: 1 bowl of high-protein wheat cereal like Special K. Serve with 1 cup of fat-free milk and top with a handful of fresh strawberries and a tablespoon of unsalted nuts (20 mg of sodium).
+- High Protein Wheat Cereal: Serve 1 bowl of high-protein wheat cereal with 1 cup of fat-free milk.
+Top with fresh strawberries and unsalted nuts.
+(1 bowl cereal, 1 cup fat-free milk, strawberries, 1 tbsp unsalted nuts)

 Day 5